saratateno/presentation/rap.md

 Loop machine built with MEAN,

-minus mongo makes it EAN.
+minus mongo makes it EAN?

 angular to keep it CLEAN,